CowboyFromHell/devops_course/til/til.md

 ## 10.06.2021
 + Learned more about IDE and types of programming languages.
 + I deployed my first project via Jenkins to S3

+## 11.06.2021
++ For the first time in my life, I encountered golang.
+Python spoiled me.
++ Added telegram_bot, it looks like trash, but this is the first attempt =)